 - Long-short - Position can be opened with either 'Buy' or 'Sell' event.
 When the opposite event occurs, the strategy automatically takes the corresponding opp position.
 The position is closed only when the strategy is stopped.

-More details about these trading methods are available on our help article here.
+You can read more details about these trading methods here.

-Below is the example of simple Algo to start with leverage trading:
+Below is the example of simple Algo to start with short trading:

-- Buy when price increases by 5% in the previous candle.
+- Close the short position when the price increases by 5% in the previous candle.

 After saving the strategy, we can choose the parameter for running the strategy on the testing console.

-- Select Bitmex in the exchange filed using the drop-down menu from the list of available exchange.
+- Select Bitmex/Deribit in the exchange filed using the drop-down menu from the list of available exchanges.

 - BTC market will be selected as default in the market section.